 Cons

-We love Holafly’s 24/7 live chat support, and frankly, it’s the best we tested.
-Holafly supports many payment methods, including Apple Pay, Google Pay, and PayPal, so you can easily get it from anywhere in the world.
-Sadly, its data sharing is limited to 500 MB per day, a huge letdown compared to the others.
+We love Holafly’s 24/7 live chat support, frankly the best we tested.
+It also supports Apple Pay, Google Pay and PayPal, so you can buy it from anywhere.
+The real letdown is that data sharing is capped at 500 MB per day, and the cap hasn’t moved in 2026.

 Pros